ChaimaJelassi/cs-test/README.md

   * [Reporting](#Reporting)

-## What?
+## What is a Customer Health Score?
-It is an index made up of several “vital” scores/KPIs.
-It gives you an overall idea of how healthy a customer’s relationship is with your product.
+It is an index made up of several “vital” scores/KPIs, giving an overall idea of how healthy a customer’s relationship is with your product.
 It also enables you to predict how your relationship with a given customer may change in the future like <strong>renewing</strong> or <strong>churning</strong> subscriptions.</br>
+In a nutshell, we can think of it as an early warning system to reduce the risk of churns.
+It notifies decision makers to start to take actions at the right time.

 ## Why?
 Some common objectives of implementing a Customer Health Score are to: